Containers vs. serverless compute: 3 key considerations

-#1 Technical requirements
+#1 Technical requirements for cloud compute services

-As alluded to above, the standardization of a cloud service with respect to supported runtimes, available hardware, and operating systems increases towards the right side of the spectrum.
+As alluded to above, the standardization of a cloud service with respect to supported runtimes, available hardware and operating systems increases towards the right side of the spectrum.
 These standards become requirements for your application.
-If your application cannot comply with the supported standards, and/or keep up maintenance with the provider’s end-of-life notices, the left hand side of the spectrum becomes more feasible.
+If your application cannot comply with the supported standards, and/or keep up maintenance with the provider’s end-of-life notices, the left-hand side of the spectrum becomes more feasible.